256lie/256lie.github.io/posts/task.md

-**Beyond $$\mathrm{A}$$ and $$\mathrm{A}$$**
+**Beyond $$\alpha$$ and $$\mathrm{A}$$**

 To eat our own dogfood, let us zoom out of our constructed dichotomy.
-Like Saposcat and Schmidt,  $$\mathrm{A}$$ and $$\mathrm{A}$$ are total fictional concepts, invented by us in order to illustrate and [operationalize](https://en.wikipedia.org/wiki/Operationalization) recognizable patterns.
+Like Saposcat and Schmidt,  $$\alpha$$ and $$\mathrm{A}$$ are total fictional concepts, invented by us in order to illustrate and [operationalize](https://en.wikipedia.org/wiki/Operationalization) recognizable patterns.
 Abstractions can quickly devolve into distractions, and the reader is well advised to ignore any or all of our advice (including this).

 We intended to describe two general patterns that indicate breakdown in systems; systems that, as they grow in complexity, must more efficiently consume resources and produce control signals to influence their operation in constrained and dynamic environments.

 We speculate that complex systems inherently benefit from acquiring/selecting more efficient and adaptive behaviors.
 An efficient system can be represented compactly, which facilitates its continued existence and propagation.
-For example, the genomic sequence is comprises four nucleotide bases and the few characters in the latin mathrm{A}bet is flexible enough to create complex systems of communication and culture.
+For example, the genomic sequence is comprises four nucleotide bases and the few characters in the latin alphabet is flexible enough to create complex systems of communication and culture.
 Adaptive systems that are more robust to a wide dynamic range of environmental conditions are likely to have elements of redundancy or techniques for error correction in lossy communication channels.
 These attributes serve to preserve the system for the continuation of its evolutionary lifetime.
 Additionally, adaptivity of activation thresholds can reduce friction, allowing methods to escape local optima (saturating plateaux and basins) to find a better operating point on the Pareto front.
 While we make no normative claims about productivity or efficiency being inherently "positive", we generally observe that communication and synchronization within many varieties of complex systems are correlated with adaptive, regulating behaviors.